danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="stickers.removeStickerFromSet.html" name="stickers.removeStickerFromSet">Remove a sticker from the set where it belongs, bots only.
 The sticker set must have been created by the bot: stickers.removeStickerFromSet</a>

+* <a href="stickers.renameStickerSet.html" name="stickers.renameStickerSet">Renames a stickerset, bots only: stickers.renameStickerSet</a>

 * <a href="messages.updateDialogFiltersOrder.html" name="messages.updateDialogFiltersOrder">Reorder folders: messages.updateDialogFiltersOrder</a>

+* <a href="channels.reorderUsernames.html" name="channels.reorderUsernames">Reorder active usernames: channels.reorderUsernames</a>

 * <a href="messages.reorderStickerSets.html" name="messages.reorderStickerSets">Reorder installed stickersets: messages.reorderStickerSets</a>

 * <a href="messages.reorderPinnedDialogs.html" name="messages.reorderPinnedDialogs">Reorder pinned dialogs: messages.reorderPinnedDialogs</a>

+* <a href="channels.reorderPinnedForumTopics.html" name="channels.reorderPinnedForumTopics">Reorder pinned forum topics: channels.reorderPinnedForumTopics</a>

+* <a href="bots.reorderUsernames.html" name="bots.reorderUsernames">Reorder usernames associated to a bot we own: bots.reorderUsernames</a>

+* <a href="account.reorderUsernames.html" name="account.reorderUsernames">Reorder usernames associated with the currently logged-in user: account.reorderUsernames</a>

+* <a href="messages.reportReaction.html" name="messages.reportReaction">Report a message reaction: messages.reportReaction</a>

+* <a href="channels.reportAntiSpamFalsePositive.html" name="channels.reportAntiSpamFalsePositive">Report a native antispam false positive: channels.reportAntiSpamFalsePositive</a>

 * <a href="messages.report.html" name="messages.report">Report a message in a chat for violation of telegram's Terms of Service: messages.report</a>